OCA/l10n-switzerland/l10n_ch_payment_slip/README.rst

 This module also adds transaction_ref field on entries in order to manage reconciliation in multi payment context (unique reference needed on account.move.line).
-Many BVR can now be printed from on invoice for each payment terms.
+Many ISR can now be printed from on invoice for each payment terms.

 Configuration
 =============

-You can adjust the print out of ESR/BVR, which depend on each printer, for every company in the "BVR Data" tab.
+You can adjust the print out of ISR, which depend on each printer, for every company in the "ISR Data" tab.

 This is especialy useful when using pre-printed paper.
-Options also allow you to print the ESR/BVR in background when using white paper and printing customer address in the page header.
+Options also allow you to print the ISR in background when using white paper and printing customer address in the page header.

-By default address format on ESR/BVR is `%(street)s\n%(street2)s\n%(zip)s %(city)s`
+By default address format on ISR is `%(street)s\n%(street2)s\n%(zip)s %(city)s`
-This can be change by setting System parameter `bvr.address.format`
+This can be change by setting System parameter `isr.address.format`

 Usage
 =====

-The ESR/BVR is created each time an invoice is validated.
+The ISR is created each time an invoice is validated.
 To modify it you have to cancel it and reconfirm the invoice.

 To import v11, use the wizard provided in bank statement.